jtgrassel/DHS_Image_Generation/README.md

     ```
     The uniform distribution has the paramters set as [Lower Bound, Upper Bound]

-5. `rotation` The rotation determines what angle of rotation a shape has from the original image.
+5. `rotation` The rotation determines what angle of rotation, in degrees, a shape has from the original image.
 This parameter has the same inputs as the scale.
 See two examples below:

     ```json
     "rotation": {
             "dist": "U",
-            "params": [0, 365]
+            "params": [0, 360]
     }
     ```
     ```json